Talha1915/Baby_Name_Trend_USA/README.md

 |Mid_Atlantic|F|Ashley|2|
 |Mid_Atlantic|F|Jennifer|3|
 ### OBJECTIVE 4: Explore unique names in the dataset
-#### Your final objective is to find the most popular androgynous names, the shortest and longest names, and the state with the highest percent of babies named "Chris".
+#### Final objective is to find the most popular androgynous names, the shortest and longest names, and the state with the highest percent of babies named "Chris".
 ##### 1. Find the 10 most popular androgynous names (names given to both females and males).
 ##### Query
 ` SELECT Name, COUNT(DISTINCT Gender) AS num_genders, SUM(Births) AS num_babies `